Non-Euclidean Erd\H{o}s-Anning Theorems: Riemannian manifolds

 The conclusion of this lemma cannot be strengthened to state that each pair of points in $S$ has a unique shortest curve.
 For instance, consider an even number of points equally spaced on the equator of a sphere.
 In this example, each point has two shortest curves to its opposite point.
 A set of points whose shortest curves all lie on a single geodesic might still not have the property that each three points belong to a shortest curve: consider, for instance, three equally spaced points on the equator of a sphere.

 Combining \cref{thm:Riemann-triangle} with \cref{lem:Riemann-geodesic} gives us the following generalization of the Erd\H{o}s--Anning theorem:

-\begin{theorem} If a set $S$ of points of a 2-dimensional complete Riemannian manifold of bounded genus has the property that all distances between points of $S$ are integers, then either $S$ is finite or all triples of points in $S$ are subsets of shortest curves along a single geodesic of the manifold. \end{theorem}
+\begin{theorem} If a set $S$ of points of a 2-dimensional complete Riemannian manifold of bounded genus has the property that all distances between points of $S$ are integers, then either $S$ is finite or there is a single geodesic of the manifold containing all points of $S$ and connecting each pair of points by a shortest curve. \end{theorem}

 We also have the following diameter bound, weaker than in the Euclidean or convex distance function case:

 \begin{theorem} If a set $S$ of points of a 2-dimensional complete Riemannian manifold of bounded genus $g$ has integer distances and diameter $D$, then $|S|=O(gD^2)$. \end{theorem}